-Florida shooter willing to plead guilty, attorney says
+Student who survived school shooting to lawmakers: 'Shame on you'

 "We have spoken with victims and families, and deeply regret the additional pain this causes all those affected by this horrific tragedy," Wray said in a statement.

+The FBI's admission prompted Florida Gov. Rick Scott to call on Wray to resign

-A video blogger had said he warned the FBI in September about a possible school shooting threat from a YouTube user with the same name as Cruz.
-An FBI agent confirmed that a field officer in Jackson, Mississippi, received the tip and interviewed the person who shared it.
+Also, a video blogger said he warned the FBI in September about a possible school shooting threat from a YouTube user with the same name as Cruz.
+An FBI agent confirmed a field officer in Jackson, Mississippi, received the tip and interviewed the person who shared it.

 But no additional information was found to help identify the person who posted the comment and no connection was made to South Florida, said Robert Lasky, FBI special agent in charge of the Miami division.